 - pericallosal artery.

-The cortical branches of the anterior cerebral artery supply the areas of the motor and somatosensory cortices, orbital gyrus, gyrus rectus, medial surface of the frontal and parietal lobes, cingulate gyrus, fornix.
+The cortical branches of the anterior cerebral artery supply the areas of the motor and somatosensory cortices, orbital gyrus, gyrus rectus, medial surface of the frontal and parietal lobes, cingulate gyrus, and the fornix.

-The central branches of the anterior cerebral artery arise from its proximal portion and are the following:
+The central branches of the anterior cerebral artery arise from its proximal portion and include the following: